 I also don’t only shop at Aldi.
 We always try to get our meat at our local meat market, but they also have very limited hours so, sometimes, it’s not an option.
 But this is one area over this past year that we’ve taken a new direction in and have been able to save a ton of costs.

 I know this might sound like it would cost more money, but it doesn’t.
 If you’re buying and actually cooking healthy meals, it’ll be less expensive than buying pre-cooked frozen meals even at the grocery store.
 And again, only buying enough ingredients for what you need for that specific meal or including one round of leftovers for lunches the next day.

 Buying what’s in season for fruits and vegetables will also help you save on costs.
 If it’s out of season, it’ll cost you more at the time.
-So this year we’ve been focusing on only buying what is in season because then our fruits and vegetables are nearly half the costs.
+So this year we’ve been focusing on only buying what’s in season because then our fruits and vegetables are nearly half the cost.

 Pack your Lunches, Pack when Traveling

 I mentioned that we used to travel 2-5 times per year and that we only make lunches for Jamie and myself during the work week being the kids are at school and daycare, and you bet, we meal plan for these as well.

 To help save on costs, we’re always packing our lunches, and we usually keep things pretty simple.
 Being Jamie is always on the go; he usually goes with a peanut butter and jelly sandwich most days mixed with a lot of fruits and vegetables and usually a protein bar.
 When I am in the office, I usually take the leftovers from the night before, since I have a microwave to reheat things.